columbia-digital-literacy/lessonslearned/Effective ways to attract developers to your company.md

 Here is an article I found on internet discussing how to work with software engineers which might be interesting to read from a business school student perspective.
 [Link](https://www.kennorton.com/essays/how-to-work-with-software-engineers.html)

+This is another piece of article talking about how to hire software developers for your perusal.
+[Link](https://www.toptal.com/freelance/in-search-of-the-elite-few-finding-and-hiring-the-best-developers-in-the-industry)

 ![Meme](http://www.techigniter.in/wp-content/uploads/2015/01/wall.png)